0xbythesecond/Sentinel-Lab-Failed-Login/README.md

 state
 country
 timestamp</pre>
 After selecting to extract the data for latitude the results will yield the following for the search results and matches.
-Once you've verified that the search results align with the correct outcome for latitude, you will press the 'Save Extration' button at the bottom of the page.
+Once you've verified that the search results align with the correct outcome for latitude, you will press the '`Save Extration`' button at the bottom of the page.
 <p align="center"><img src="https://i.imgur.com/vCwgDDs.png" height="50%" width="50%" alt="extract latitude"/></p>

-If for some reason, the longitude or another field does not properly hightlight in the search result, click the pencil in the right hand corner then select 'modify this highlight'.
+If for some reason, the longitude or another field does not properly hightlight in the search result, click the pencil in the right hand corner then select '`modify this highlight`'.
 <p align="center"><img src="https://i.imgur.com/0cL4EKS.png" height="50%" width="50%" alt="modify hightlight"/></p>

 Here we are getting the data for the destinationhost that follow the same steps as before.
 The destination host will be the virtual machine that we created earlier.